Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Bayesian Inference of Impurity Transport

 \section{Bayesian Inference of Impurity Transport}

-In this section, we bring together advances in forward modeling of XICS and EUV data, predictions of background edge D neutrals for CX, and improvements to the Bayesian inference methods presented in Ref.~\cite{Sciortino2020InferenceSelection}.
-In order to infer impurity transport coefficients, we iterate over a number of free parameters that are inputs to Aurora, each time evaluating synthetic diagnostics, and quantifying a metric of ``goodness of fit'' to experimental data (XICS and EUV signals).
+In this section, advances in forward modeling of XICS and EUV data are brought together with predictions of background edge D neutrals for CX and improvements to the Bayesian inference methods presented in Ref.~\cite{Sciortino2020InferenceSelection}.
+In order to infer impurity transport coefficients, a chosen set of inputs to Aurora (\emph{free parameters}) are iteratively modified, each time evaluating synthetic diagnostics and quantifying a metric of ``goodness of fit'' to experimental data (XICS and EUV signals).
 As in Refs.~\cite{Sciortino2020InferenceSelection, Sciortino2021ParticleLines, Chilenski2019OnProfiles}, the orchestration of new samples is done via \emph{nested sampling}~\cite{Skilling2006NestedComputation} (NS) and in particular via the \texttt{MultiNest} algorithm~\cite{Feroz2008MultimodalAnalyses, Feroz2013ImportanceAlgorithm, Buchner2014X-rayCatalogue}.
 A major objective of NS is the evaluation of the Bayesian \emph{evidence}, also called \emph{marginal likelihood}, which is the denominator in Bayes Theorem: